-Witch-Hunters Not Welcome in Puerto Rico The American Civil Liberties Union has called upon Attorney General William Rogers to drop contempt of Congress indictments against 13 Puerto Ricans who defied the House Commitee on Un-American Activities at a San Juan hearing last Nov.
+The American Civil Liberfies Union has called upon Attorney General William Rogers to drop contempt of Congress indictments against 13 Puerto Ricans who defied the House Commitee on Un-American Activities at a San Juan hearing last Nov.
 18. These demonstrators in front of the San Juan courthouse told the House inquisitors in no uncertain terms that they should go back home.
 The ACLU letter to Rogers backed the defiant witnesses in their challenge of the committee's right to hold a hearing in the autonomous Commonwealth of Puerto Rico.
 "The rights of Puerto Rican people are violated by intervention in its internal political affairs," said the civil liberties group.
-There's No Dithering in Canada warm appreciation for a July 13 letter to President Eisenhower from F. W. Stover, president of the U.S. Farmers Association, The scheme as it stands has Canada's national hospital the cost out of general revenue. plan, even though much more some demand a premium from succeeded well, I was told.
-Prolimited than Britain's socialized each family or single person. vincial governments are not in-(The premium in Ontario is terfering with hospitals, alfective answers to the argu-\$2.10 per month for one person, though when a hospital forements of the fee-hungry Ameri- \$4.20 for a family.
-For \$1.10 casts its needs for the coming can Medical Association.
-The extra an Ontario resident may frcm Blue Cross.)
+The same issue of the U.S. Farm News contains two pages of letters from Cuba and from Cubans in the U.S. expressing warm appreciation for a July 13 letter to President Eisenhower from F. W. Stover, president of the U.S. Farmers Association, The scheme as it stands has Canada's national hospital the cost out of general revenue, plan, even though much more some demand a premium from succeeded well, I was told.
+Prolimited than Britain's socialized each family or single person. vincial governments are not in-(The premium in Ontario is fective answers to the argu- \$2.10 per month for one person, ments of the fee-hungry Ameri- \$4.20 for a family.
+For \$1.10 can Medical Association.
+The extra an Ontario resident may plan are described in the followfrom Blue Cross.)
 But however the provincial share is paid, no one is turned away from a hospital because of poverty.
-The federal share is paid to the provinces each month, 15 days after provincial invoices are received in the national capital.
-"And from the point of view of the hospitals, isn't it wonderscheme, it cannot make a profit," the spokesman replied.
-"But hospitals never made a Not now. profit, did they?"
-I countered; eral officials, is that because all of hospitals unable to collect taxpayers, healthy or sick, are unning, the cost per head of the A Family of Ten In a 9x12 Tent workers.
+The federal share general public it's a wonderful is paid to the provinces each month, 15 days after provinthe national capital.
+Not now.

+eral officials, is that because all taxpayers, healthy or sick, are helping to pay for the plan the testimony that antilabor represload is being spread.
+During the six months of 1958 the plan was

+A Family of Ten In a 9x12 Tent

+workers.